-A while ago, I wrote a blog post on how to automatic activate Windows Server 2016 Virtual Machines using PowerShell Direct, you can read all about it here.
+A while ago, I wrote a blog post on how to automatically activate Windows Server 2016 Virtual Machines using PowerShell Direct, you can read all about it here.

 In Windows Server 2016 Hyper-V, Microsoft introduced an awesome feature called PowerShell Direct.
 For more information about PowerShell Direct, please check the following article.

-I have updated the script to support Windows Server 2019 guest virtual machines, which does not require any network configuration for the guest operation system or any type of network at all.
+I have updated the script to support Windows Server 2019 guest virtual machines, which do not require any network configuration for the guest operating system or any type of network at all.

 Automatic Virtual Machine Activation